miyaluc/data-structures/strings/README.md

+#associative array 10/31
+I learned that an associative array consists of key-value pairs.
+I felt like there were not a lot of online resources available.
+THe link provided in the class repo explained what it is but not how to implement.
+I looked at stack overflow: https://stackoverflow.com/questions/27469768/create-a-dictionary-using-array-of-object We used the idea of a movie rental company as inspiration.
+Our key-value pair consisted of a movie rented and the person renting it.

 #radix sort 10/25
 the radix sort was espedially difficult to grasp initially.
 I referred to the website provided provided in the class repo for instruction.
 First we wrote out the problem, then planned our next steps on the white board.